EntilZha/entilzha.github.io/content/posts/2019/december/debug_ml_code.md

 1. Timestamps are logged "for free" which is helpful to understanding where most of the execution time is spent.
 2. Logging can be configured to output the module a statement is from which makes debugging faster.
 3. Logging can also be configured to write to a file.
 This has saved me a few times when I didn't expect to need `print` output when I ran the model, but later needed it.
 4. This leads me to: be verbose in what you log.
-I love that the logging in [allennlp](https://allennlp.org) includes things like model parameters.
+I love that the logging in [allennlp](https://allennlp.org) includes things like model parameters ([Sample Log](https://gist.github.com/EntilZha/dce35a2b533a1ddea74f8c40092ba599)).

 I typically include this code in my package for logging to the standard error and a file